-Paradoxically these situations have shown themselves to be ideal for the development of a teaching style aimed at stimulating the active role of the student, at fostering a learning process based more on doing than on listening, hence in line with so-called "2.0 pedagogy".
-And, as will be argued in this chapter, it is in this sense that special pedagogy can and must be considered as a potential crucible for "2.0 teachers".
-But how can the transition from "potential" to "actual" crucible be effected?
+Paradoxically some "extreme" didactic needs, such as those of students who are unable to attend normal education regularly (e.g., hospitalized and/or homebound students), have shown themselves to be ideal for the development of a teaching style aimed at stimulating the active role of the student, at fostering a learning process based more on doing than on listening, hence in line with so-called "2.0 pedagogy".
+In this sense that special pedagogy can be considered as a potential crucible for educational innovation.

-In answering this question, we will begin with some considerations on the current relationship between technology and pedagogy, then attempt to understand if and how it is possible to capitalize on the numerous individual experiences of hospital and home teachers, in order to achieve a didactic innovation which is supported by the new technologies and which can be extended to the whole school system.
+Here follow, asfter a few considerations on the current relationship between technology and pedagogy, we will try to understand if and how it is possible to capitalize on the numerous individual experiences of hospital and home teachers, in order to foster innovation in teaching and teachers' professional development.